 Packaged devices are very sensitive to moisture.
 Soldering the devices after the package has accumulated a significant amount of water can lead to the destruction of the chip.
-The devices should therefore be soldered within 168 hours after taking them out of the sealed bag.
-If the devices have been in contact with moister air for a longer period (> 196 h), they have to be pre-baked before undergoing an infrared soldering step.
+The devices should therefore be soldered within 48 hours after taking them out of the sealed bag.
+If the devices have been in contact with moister air for longer than 48 hours, they have to be pre-baked before undergoing an infrared soldering step.
+The recommendations from the package manufacturer are as follows: